 Anna delivers projects within the Carnegie UK Trust’s Digital Futures and Fulfilling Work themes, with her work currently focusing on digital inclusion and data.
 Within this, Anna leads the #NotWithoutMe programme, an initiative established to challenge digital exclusion for vulnerable young people through a variety of research, policy, and practice programmes.
 She also supports the Trust’s extensive work on Online Harms and has worked on projects exploring the impact of online privacy, data sharing and the Living Wage.

-Prior to joining the Trust in 2016 Anna completed the marketing graduate scheme at Centrica with roles across multiple areas including partnerships, research and sales.
+Prior to joining the Trust in 2016, Anna completed the marketing graduate scheme at Centrica with roles across multiple business areas including partnerships, research, and sales.
 After this she consulted for two London based start-ups, advising them on increasing their social impact.

-Anna has recently finished an MSc in Science and Technology in Society from the University of Edinburgh and has a BSc in Economics from the University of Southampton.
-During her time as an undergraduate Anna was highly involved in a worldwide social enterprise society, Enactus Southampton, which twice won the UK National competition.
-She continues to mentor teams across the UK.
+Anna has an MSc in Science and Technology in Society from the University of Edinburgh and a BSc in Economics from the University of Southampton.
+During her time as an undergraduate Anna was highly involved in a worldwide social enterprise society, Enactus Southampton.

 Anna is a big film fan and enjoys discovering new places in Edinburgh to enjoy a cup of tea.

 Follow Anna Grant on Twitter!